Directory of International

 Inclusion in the Almanac does not by itself constitute or imply endorsement by any individual, government, or entity.
 Every reasonable effort is made to ensure accuracy of the information contained within the Almanac.
 Information is obtained either from the families contained herein or public sources.
 It is ultimately the responsibility of each Head of House within the Almanac of Würzburg to ensure its own information is accurate and up to date using a distinct, authorised access code.
 The Almanac operates under the condition of strict neutrality and does not become involved in dynastic disputes, arguments over validity or recognition, or other such disagreements.

-The Almanac of Würzburg is a publication of the Noble Company Press, Noble Company of Saint Mary of Walsingham; a private, non-profit organization not connected with the Federal Republic of Germany or any other civil state.
-Entire contents copyright © 2014-2023.
+The Almanac of Würzburg is a publication of the Pontifical Georgian Press; a private, non-profit organization not connected with the Federal Republic of Germany or any other civil state.
+Entire contents copyright © 2014-2024.
 All rights reserved.